 The relationship between period length and determinacy has also arisen in the real business cycle literature.
-Several departures from the standard growth model lead to indeterminacy (see Benhabib and Farmer (1999)).
+Several departures from the standard growth model lead to indeterminacy [3].
 In some of these models, the continuous time limit features a unique equilibrium.
-While superficially similar, these and the Kiyotaki and Wright (1989) models have disparate sources of multiplicity, and consequently the relationship between period length and multiplicity differ.
-In versions of the RBC model with external effects that generate increasing returns, there is typically a critical period length period length below which multiplicity disappears.
-Determinacy for a short enough time period (i.e., large enough discount factor) is also a property of growth models that use an overlapping generations framework.
-In contrast, in the Kiyotaki and Wright (1989) model, there is a continuum of dynamic equilibria for any positive period length.
+While superficially similar, these and [9] have disparate sources of multiplicity, and consequently the relationship between period length and multiplicity differ.
+In versions of the RBC model with external effects that generate increasing returns, there is typically a critical period length below which multiplicity disappears [6].
+Determinacy for a short enough time period (i.e., large enough discount factor) is also a property of growth models that use an overlapping generations framework [4].
+Another example is [11] with money that pays a positive dividend, in which there are two period cycles that disappear when the period length falls below a threshold.
+In contrast, in the Kiyotaki-Wright model, there is a continuum of dynamic equilibria for any positive period length.